meedan/watchbot/README.md

 ### Configuration

-The WatchBot is configured with the following options (at `config/watchbot.yml`):
+The Watchbot is configured with the following options (at `config/watchbot.yml`):

 ```yaml
 webhook: